axibase/atsd/rule-engine/functions-lookup.md

 Retrieves tag value for the entity in the current window given the [property search](property-search.md) expression `s`.

-The function returns an empty string is the expression matches no properties.
+The function returns an empty string if the expression matches no properties.

 Example: